What are Toric Lenses?

 Hybrid lenses offer a unique solution, they have a rigid gas permeable centre to correct astigmatism with a surrounding soft lens "skirt".

-According to a leading optometrist journal Optician Online, ideal candidates for hybrid toric contact lenses are those suffering low to high amounts of astigmatism, presbyopic astigmats, (people with age-related farsightedness and astigmatism) soft toric contact lens wearers who can not achieve the same level of clarity as with their spectacles and run the risk of dropping out (including those who have already dropped out), sports people and anyone requiring enhanced vision.
+According to a leading optometrist journal Optician Online, ideal candidates for hybrid toric contact lenses are those suffering from low to high amounts of astigmatism, presbyopic astigmats (people with age-related farsightedness and astigmatism), soft toric contact lens wearers who can not achieve the same level of clarity as with their spectacles and run the risk of dropping out (including those who have already dropped out), sports people and anyone requiring enhanced vision.

 The benefits of hybrid lenses are that they can offer the best of both worlds, the clearest vision of an RGP with the comfort of a soft contact lens.